phosphor-icons/homepage/README.md

 </script>
 ```

-> **Note:** Due to possible namespace collisions with built-in html elements, compononent names in the Vue library are prefixed with `Ph`, but otherwise follow the same naming conventions.
+> **Note:** Due to possible namespace collisions with built-in HTML elements, compononent names in the Vue library are prefixed with `Ph`, but otherwise follow the same naming conventions.

 ## For designers